- TA Duties

 An important component in working with your TA is clear communication of their role.
 The following questions are designed to help you clarify your expectations of them [adapted from Handbook for Teaching Assistants, University of Delaware, 1989].

-- What is the TA’s role (e.g., lecturing, leading discussions, running tutorials, conducting labs, grading, attending lectures, reading the textbook/course materials)?
+- What is the TA’s role (e.g. lecturing, leading discussions, running tutorials, conducting labs, grading, attending lectures, and reading the textbook/course materials)?
 How often will they perform that role?
 How many office hours should they hold and when?
-What are your expectations for online communications (e.g., email, cuLearn discussions, chat room postings)?
+What are your expectations for online communications (e.g. email, Brightspace discussions, chat room postings)?
 How much time should be spent on such duties?

 - How much autonomy will the TA have to present new ideas, use different teaching methods, or present perspectives that differ from the instructor’s?

-- How much help is too much (e.g., what kind of assistance should they give or not give to students?)?
-Should they organize group review/extra help sessions?
+- How much help is too much (e.g. what kind of assistance should they give or not give to students?)?
+Should they organize virtual group review/extra help sessions?

-- If the TA will grade assignments/tests, are the criteria for assigning grades clear (e.g., is there a process/formula for assigning grades?)?
+- If the TA will grade assignments/tests, are the criteria for assigning grades clear (e.g. is there a process/formula for assigning grades?)?
 Can you offer concrete guidance, such as model answers or grading rubrics?
 Who reviews disputed grades?
 How many grading tasks will there be?
 How much time should they spend on each?
-Should they make copies of graded assignments/labs?

-- If the TA will conduct labs, what are their responsibilities?
+- If the TA will conduct labs, what arrangements have been made for online lab work?
+What are their responsibilities?
 Should they have specialized health and safety training/credentials?
+Will there be any on campus labs with social distancing protocols in place?
 Do they obtain and/or keep track of supplies and materials?
 Do they design or revise experiments?
 Do they give demonstrations?
 What should they do in case of emergency or accident?
 What is the procedure for reporting broken/missing equipment?